-In addition, many of these entities are beneficiaries of EU grants and manage or will manage projects, financed by the European Structural and Investment Funds (ESIF) and the Recovery and Resilience Facility (RRF), which must be in line with the principles of effectiveness, efficiency and economy, and observe the applicable public procurement legislation, eligibility rules, audit trail, publicity rules, transparency, equal treatment, and avoidance of conflict of interests and double funding.
+In addition many of these entities are beneficiaries of EU grants and manage or will manage projects, financed by the European Structural and Investment Funds (ESIF) and the Recovery and Resilience Facility (RRF), which have to be in line with the principles of effectiveness, efficiency and economy and observe the applicable public procurement legislation, eligibility rules, audit trail, publicity rules, transparency, equal treatment and avoidance of conflict of interests and double funding.

 By the end of the course, you will have acquired:

-- an up-to-date knowledge of the different sources of EU law and an understanding of the obligations of sub-state entities resulting from them, so you can ensure their correct material and legal application;
+- an up-to-date knowledge of the different sources of EU law and an understanding of the obligations on sub-state entities resulting from them, so you can ensure their correct material and legal application;

-- a clear understanding of the legal framework and requirements in relation to the management and implementation of the EU-funded projects;
+- a clear understanding of the legal framework and requirements in relation with the management and implementation of the EU funded projects.

-- a practical knowledge of the significant risks in the implementation of the EU-funded projects, common errors, financial corrections and audit findings.
+- practical knowledge on the significant risks in the implementation of the EU funded projects, common errors, financial corrections and audit findings.

-Public sector employees from sub-state entities at different levels (federating units in federal states, regions, provinces, municipalities) in charge of, or involved in, the transposition of EU law and the administrative application of EU legal requirements, and management and implementation of EU-funded projects.
+- Public sector employees from sub-state entities in their different levels (federating units in federal states, regions, provinces, municipalities) in charge of, or involved in, the transposition of EU law and in the administrative application of EU legal requirements and management and implementation of EU funded projects;

-Personnel from offices in Brussels in charge of the representation and advocacy of territorial interest vis-à-vis EU institutions and in formal and informal negotiation forums.
+- Personnel from offices in Brussels in charge of the representation and advocacy of territorial interest vis-à-vis EU institutions and in formal and informal negotiation fora;

 This course will take place as a hybrid event, which gives participants the possibility to participate either face-to-face or online via a live stream.
 In the registration form section Additional information | Order notes please add whether you will participate in-person or online.